Gabbar Singh (film)

-Gabbar Singh is a 2012 Indian Telugu-language masala film directed by Harish Shankar.
+Gabbar Singh is a 2012 Indian Telugu-language action comedy film directed by Harish Shankar.
 It is a remake of the 2010 Hindi film Dabangg.
 The film stars Pawan Kalyan and Shruti Haasan.
 Devi Sri Prasad composed the film's music and Jayanan Vincent was the cinematographer.
 The plot follows Venkataratnam Naidu, a police officer who, inspired by a film character, adopts the name Gabbar Singh.
 (Note: A fictional character and the antagonist in the 1975 Hindi film Sholay.)
 Posted in a village, he faces off against a local thug aspiring to join politics who manipulates his half-brother.
 Gabbar Singh embarks on a mission to dismantle the thug's corrupt political ambitions and restore justice.

 Made on a budget of ₹30 crore, the film was formally launched on 18 August 2011 at Hyderabad with shooting primarily held in Pollachi district.
-The film grossed around ₹150 crore worldwide, becoming the 2nd highest-grossing Telugu film at the time, emerging as the highest-grossing Telugu film of the year.

 Kalyan's performance was acclaimed for its charisma and energy, blending mass appeal with comedy, earning him the Filmfare Award for Best Actor – Telugu, the SIIMA Award for Best Actor – Telugu, a CineMAA Award, among other accolades.
 A sequel, Sardaar Gabbar Singh, was released in 2016.